donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 8.2.6	Non-digital data

-Non-digital data cannot be stored in the repository.
+Non-digital data (e.g., biological tissue samples, questionnaires on paper) cannot be stored in the repository.
 Their location has to be specified in the appropriate field, either by selection from a menu or by entering it as free text.
-The menu may contain labels (e.g., DCC Questionnaire and Psychological Test Archive) that do not specify a particular physical location but instead refer to a location that is commonly known in the respective center.
+The menu may contain labels (e.g., DCN Biological Tissue Bank, DCC Questionnaire and Psychological Test Archive) that do not specify a particular physical location but instead refer to a location that is commonly known in the respective center.

-Typically, within a room, the non-digital data of multiple DACs are stored at a location that can be further specified by referring to a cabinet (e.g., nr.
-2), a shelf (e.g., shelf A), a freezer (e.g., freezer B, rack 2), etc. These location indicators must be provided in one or more files that are organized in a folder named “DataLocation”.
-The format of these files must be easily accessible, for example, .docx, .txt, .pdf, .xlsx.
-In case the non-digital data are relocated, these files must be updated.

 **To-Be-Discussed: We still need an attributes for the location of the non-digital data.
 I propose to add a repeatable free-text attribute: locationNonDigitalRoom.**

+Typically, within a room, the non-digital data of multiple DACs are stored at a location that can be further specified by referring to a cabinet (e.g., nr.
+2), a shelf (e.g., shelf A), a freezer (e.g., freezer B, rack 2), etc. These location indicators must be provided in one or more files whose format must be easily accessible, for example, .docx, .txt, .pdf, .xlsx.
+In case the non-digital data are relocated with the room, these files must be updated.

 Typically, parameters of non-digital data will be converted to digital format.
 All digital data that are obtained in this way must be added to the DAC.
 Storing non-digital data in the archive after conversion to digital format does not automatically imply that the original non-digital data can be discarded.
 This is because the conversion process can be selective, in the sense that not all parameters are extracted that are possibly of scientific value.
 For some non-digital data (e.g., questionnaires, psychological tests, handwritten text) the conversion to digital format involves little or no loss of scientific value.
 For other non-digital data (e.g., blood and other tissue samples), by performing an analysis (e.g., biochemical), only a few parameters (e.g., hormone levels) are converted to digital format.